 This recipe works well for Snickers™, Reese’s™ Peanut Butter Cups, or Three Musketeers™ candy bars.

 Place 3 unwrapped candy bars (of the same variety) into a microwave-safe bowl.
 Microwave on high for 20 seconds.
 Stir, and microwave again for another 20-30 seconds until melted.
 Pour melted candy over vanilla ice cream and top with chopped nuts and whipped cream if desired.
 Makes 2 servings.

 Rice Cereal Candy Corn Treats

 Rice Krispie Treats is everyone’s favorite no-bake snack—try this version with a Halloween spin!

 4 tablespoons butter or margarine plus extra for greasing pan

 1 cup candy corn

 Grease a 13×9 baking dish with butter or margarine.
 Set aside.
 In a medium saucepan over low heat, melt butter in a medium saucepan over low heat.
 Once melted add marshmallows and salt.
 Stir until the marshmallows have completely melted.
 Remove from heat and fold in the cereal and candy corn until completely coated.
-Pour the mixture to the greased baking dish and smooth out evenly with well greased fingers.
+Pour the mixture into the greased baking dish and smooth out evenly with well-greased fingers.
 Allow to cool completely before cutting into squares.

-Fun Fact: Halloween wins as the #1 chocolate candy holiday.
+Fun Fact: Halloween is the #1 chocolate candy holiday.
 An astounding 90 million pounds of chocolate candy is sold during Halloween week!